-Associate Professor of Mathematics and Geology
+Associate Professor of Geology, Mathematics and Physics

 Ph.D., Geology, University of Tennessee